 Lord and Lady Alva’s Georgian House: The Special Inventories

-Special inventories were taken for linen, coins and jewels, pamphlets, and pictures and prints found at Drumsheugh House after Lady Alva’s death in 1797.
+Special inventories were taken for linen, coins and jewels, pamphlets, and pictures and prints found at Drumsheugh House after Jean Stirling’s death in 1797.
 These were designed to resolve inheritance queries raised by her step-daughter-in-law Isabella Erskine.

 Linen